I am a

 Every program has one to three test exercises, where the Strength athlete is conducting a test AMRAP set (as many reps as possible), in the first and last week of the program.

-The test AMRAP set will automatically calculate the 1 repetition maximum (1 RM), which is the highest weight the Strength athlete is able to perform with only one repetition and maximum effort (zero reps to failure) in the test exercise.
+The test AMRAP set will automatically calculate the 1 repetition maximum (1 RM), which is the highest weight the strength athlete is able to perform with only one repetition and maximum effort (zero reps to failure) in the test exercise.

 The 1 RM results (kg) combined with body weight determines the Strength athlete’s level, ranging from Untrained to Elite level.

-By comparing the pre- and post 1 RM test result, we can calculate the Strength athlete’s result or the percentage increase value in the test exercise.
+By comparing the pre- and post 1 RM test result, we can calculate the strength athlete’s result or the percentage increase value in the test exercise.

 Reviews

-In the review section, Strength athletes and Personal trainers can give feedback on their experience with your program.
+In the review section, strength athletes and Personal Trainers can give feedback on their experience with your program.
 This also enables you to learn and improve your work.

 Program Design